ckeditor/ckeditor4-docs/docs/features/delayed_creation/README.md

 <info-box info="">This feature have been introduced in CKEditor 4 version 4.17.0 and by default is off.
 It can be enabled via dedicated [config option](../api/CKEDITOR_config.html#cfg-delayIfDetached).</info-box>

 Delaying editor creation prevents editor instance from being created and initialized when target element is detached from the DOM.
 Such mechanism was introduced to solve a group of specific issues related to initializing CKEditor 4 in modals, dialogs, pop-ups and other hidable UI elements.
-Please take a look at the [troubleshooting section](#troubleshooting) for more details.
+Please take a look at the [Practical example section](#practical-example) for more details.

 ## Ways to delay editor creation